by

-There are a number of companies offering chemistry graduate schemes in the UK that help new graduates get used to a new work environment and culture, as well as improving their knowledge and skills.
+There are many companies offering chemistry graduate schemes in the UK that help new graduates get used to a new work environment and culture, as well as improve their knowledge and skills.

-As a newly hired employee, whether you’re a chemistry graduate or a graduate of another course, there’s a lot of benefit to be found in being part of a graduate scheme.
-You can reinforce and apply your skills and knowledge in a company setting, and the training you’re provided is specific to your experience and career aspirations.
+As a newly hired employee, whether you’re a chemistry graduate or a graduate of another course, there are plenty of benefits in taking part in a graduate scheme.
+You can reinforce and apply your skills and knowledge in a company setting.
+The training you’re provided is specific to your experience and career aspirations.

-In most cases, graduates are offered full time positions in the company, and this is the case with the best chemistry graduate schemes.
-There are a few things you can do to help ensure you’re given a full time role when your graduate scheme comes to an end, including:
+In many cases, graduates are offered full-time positions in the company.
+There are a few things you can do to help ensure you’re given a full-time role when your graduate scheme comes to an end, including:

 • Be punctual